antzGames/OpenVAT-for-Godot/README.md

 > [!NOTE]
 > The JSON file is automatically imported on `_ready()` which means it imports on every activation.
 This makes sure that the latest JSON file is used.

+> [!NOTE]
+> If no animation track defined in the OpenVAT JSON file, then a `Default` animation track is created.

 The JSON importer outputs information on the console:

 <img width="1467" height="750" alt="output" src="https://github.com/user-attachments/assets/2a4bea60-f4e0-40d7-ab89-7c73de0d0037" />